-Policy on Directors Appointment and Remuneration
+Policy on Directors' Appointment and Remuneration

 Contracts / Arrangements with Related Parties

-There are no materially significantrelated party transactions made by the Company withPromoters Directors or KMP etc. which may have potential conflict with the interest ofthe Company at large which warrants theapproval of shareholders.
+There are no materially significant Related Party Transactions made by the Company withPromoters Directors or KMP etc. which may have potential conflict with the interest ofthe Company at large and which warrants the approval of shareholders.
 Accordingly thedisclosure of Related Party Transactions as required under Section 134 (3)(h) of theCompanies Act 2013 in Form AOC-2 is not applicable to the Company.
 Your Company hasadopted a Related Party Transaction Policy.
-The Audit Committee reviews this policy fromtime to time and details of all related party transactions are presented to the AuditCommittee and the Board.
+The Audit Committee reviews this policy fromtime to time and details of all related party transactions are reported to the AuditCommittee for scrutiny / review and referred for approval of the Board on a quarterlybasis.
 Omnibus approval is obtained for the transactions which are foreseen and repetitivein nature.
-Transactions with related parties are conducted in a transparent manner withthe interest of the Company as utmost priority.
-Details of suchtransactions are given in the accompanying Financial Statements.
-The Company's policy on Related Party Transactionsis available at our website www.selanoil.com.
+Transactions with Related Parties are conducted in a transparent manner withthe interest of the Company as utmost priority.
+Details of such transactions are given inthe accompanying Financial Statements.
+The Company's policy on Related Party Transactionsis available at our website at www.selanoil.com.